isaacotto/999-etudes/README.md

     - [ ] "Easy" scores
     - [ ] "Hard" scores
 - [ ] Tweak visual appearance of scores
+- [ ] Settle on title
 - [ ] Settle on final text to be included at bottom of each score
+    - Different for each set of scores
+    - Bilingual

 ## Description